rgomide/react-native-web-lessons/05-layout-with-react-native/README.md

 We can check this property in the `View` container with `viewStyleRow` style in [FlexBoxScreen.js](src/screens/FlexBoxScreen.js) file.

 The `alignItems` will also change the direction reference when we use the `row` value.
-The image bellow show how `alignitems` is rendered for both `flexDirection` settings.
+The image below show how `alignitems` is rendered for both `flexDirection` settings.

 ![](../assets/2022-10-08-23-07-42.png)
 ## Justify content